Llanelly Railway: Opening to Pontardulais and Cwmamman

 In June 1842 a further branch was opened, from Garnant (Cwmamman) to Brynamman.
 The continuing expansion of the mineral business resulted in five locomotives being in use on the line by 1847.

 Contract operation and passengers

 The South Wales Railway was planning a trunk main line from near Gloucester to Fishguard.
-The Llanelly company attempted to sell its line to the South Wales Railway, but that approach did not bear fruit, and in January 1850 a contract was made with Ianson, Fossick and Hackworth to work and maintain the line.
+The Llanelly Railway and Dock Company attempted to sell its line to the South Wales Railway, but that approach did not bear fruit, and in January 1850 a contract was made with Ianson, Fossick and Hackworth to work and maintain the line.
 They operated a through passenger service between Swansea and Llandilo from May 1850, consisting of omnibuses at each end and railway transit from Pontardulais and Duffryn.
 The contract had been intended to operate for seven years but it was terminated by mutual consent in August 1853.

 In 1850 the passenger trains on the line appeared in Bradshaw's guide; stations were at Llanelly Dock, Bynea, Llangennech, Pontardulais, Cross Inn and Garnant.